micorix/studies-schedule-sync/README.md

 **Remember to place `service-account.json` file contents as a secret.**
 ### Caveats

 Clearing non-primary calendar throws error 400.
-I couldn't get to the cause so for now calendar with given name will be deleted and recreated every time script runs.
+I couldn't get to the cause so for now all events in calendar will be deleted one by one every time script runs.

 The problem with this solution is that:
 1. it takes longer
-2. `calendarId` will be different every time
-3. any manual changes to the calendar won't be saved
+2. any manual changes to the calendar won't be saved

-If you come up with some clever solution how to solve it, feel free to submit a PR
+A possible solution is to update events in place but idk if any optimization at this stage is needed.

+### Linter & formatter

+`poetry run flake8`
+`poetry run black .`